Skip to main content

 dev

-Runs a local oc test registry in order to develop and test components
+Runs a local oc test registry to develop and test components

 Usage: